A Possible Opportunity for Greater Cincinnati

 Click image to enlarge

-Metro is planning "pre-BRT" demo project in 2013
+Metro started operating a "pre-BRT" demo project in 2013 called Metro*PLUS

 BRT Meeting October 30, 2012